sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   CRLS gives the detailed proof.
 - the above [safe_edge_MST]
 - The above "B-tree".
+- mcs
+  > In fact, the O.n2:55/-operation multiplication pro-cedure is almost never used in practice because it only becomes relatively efficient on matrices of impractical size.
 # TODO after compiler
 - [This](https://stackoverflow.com/a/575337/21294350) related with naming and binding in 10_5_64 code.
 # TODO after complexity book